Go back to ObjectJ Examples

 Update Map-depending Results

-Compacts the Map and extract cell parameters (like cell volume) from it, which then will be written to the ObjectJ results table.
+Compacts the Map and extracts cell parameters (like cell volume) from it, which then will be written to the ObjectJ linked results table.
 In order to make the ObjectJ results table not too complex, only parameters of one fluorescence channel (eg channel 2) can be displayed at a time.
-This command also creates an "Age" column, that derives age from cell length assuming exponential growth (not qualifier dependent).
+Three different 'advance' levels can be chosen, providing an increasing number of derived result columns (press Help button for explanation).
+This command also creates an "Age" column, that derives age by default from cell length assuming exponential growth of a steady-state population (not qualifier dependent).

 Display Mode (Composite/Gray) [D]